 Powerlifters will utilize more of their 1-rep maximum (80–95%) since they do fewer repetitions on average than other athletes.
 On the other hand, bodybuilders would utilize a smaller proportion of their 1-rep maximum (65-80%) since they do more repetitions on average.

-For instance, a bodybuilder lifting 75% for 12 repetitions would be just as challenging as a powerlifter squatting 90% for 3.
-Although the weights vary, the training efforts are still quite strong since the rep ranges also change.
+For instance, a bodybuilder lifting 75% for 12 repetitions would be as challenging as a powerlifter squatting 90% for 3.
+Although the weights vary, the training efforts are still strong since the rep ranges also change.

 Rest Periods